 The system of internal control is an important part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, priorities, aims and objectives, and can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an on-going process designed to identify and prioritise risks to the achievements of the Council's policies, priorities, aims and objectives.
 It also evaluates the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
-Strategic risks are reported to the Governance and Audit Committee bi-annually.
+Strategic risks are reviewed by Management Team quarterly and reported to the Governance and Audit Committee.